 Yes Vancouver has a council candidate that lives in Burnaby, Glynnis Chan.

 ProVancouver‘s Breton Crellin lives even farther from Vancouver, in Pitt Meadows.

 Coalition Vancouver‘s candidates are clustered in the south half of the city.

 School board sees the biggest east-west divide, with the NPA and Coalition representing the west side and OneCity, Vision, COPE, and Green representing east Van.

-Independent candidate Kelly Alm is running for both council and school board, and apparently that’s allowed.
+Independent candidates Kelly Alm and Gordon Kennedy are running for both council and school board, and apparently that’s allowed.

 There are 3 aliases on the ballot:

 Map of where the candidates live for mayor and council:

 Downtown Vancouver is home to 100,000 people and some of the most expensive real estate in Canada.
 And yet pretty soon there will only be a single gas station serving the entire area (the Chevron on Georgia is being sold to developers).